CloudyBae/Animal-Rekognition/README.md

 Animal-Rekognition is a Machine Learning Application that can determine whether an animal is either a cat or dog.
-The purpose of this application is to correctly identify an animal because it is 2023 and it should not be socially acceptable to mix up to two.
+The purpose of this application is to correctly identify an animal because it is 2023 and it should not be socially acceptable to mix up the two.

 Created 2 datasets, 1 with 100+ dog photos, and the other with 100+ cat photos to train the Rekognition model.
 Labeled each image either "Cat" or "Dog" according to the type of animal they are in the photo.
 ![Screenshot_1](https://user-images.githubusercontent.com/109190196/214764547-3f8b1428-fe96-4152-9b38-3bb452252782.jpg)